 The Star of this SAPWG Meeting

 The exposure of a revised definition of what qualifies as a bond was brief but drew great interest: What will be allowed as a bond carried in Schedule D-1, a culmination of discussions that started in 2013.
-This topic deserves its own article, and it is forthcoming.
-Stay tuned.
+This topic deserves its own article, and you can find it here.

 Selected Non-contested / Non-substantive Adoptions: